TenebrisNoctua/ServerAuthority/docs/index.md

 -----

 # AuroraScript

+!!! info
+    It is most likely that Roblox will be changing the name "AuroraScript" to "BehaviorScript" in the near future, to more accurately represent what it does.

 This is a new unique `Script` object that allows you to connect to the various events of `AuroraService`, and define Behaviors that operate on them.